locnguyen/hapi-slack-signature/README.md

 ## Test

-To run the tests and get coverage, run `npm install` and then `npm test`
+To run the tests and get coverage, run `npm install` and then `npm test`.

 ## Build